isabella232/media-analytics.en-1/help/sdk-implement/setup/set-up-ios.md

 1. Add your [downloaded](../../sdk-implement/download-sdks.md#section_551A10AD7880426BB29AE52482BB4211) Media SDK to your project.

-    1. Verify that the following software components exist in the [!DNL libs] directory:
+    1. Verify that the following software components exist in the `libs` directory:

-        * [!DNL ADBMediaHeartbeat.h]: The Objective-C header file that is used for iOS heartbeat tracking APIs.
+        * `ADBMediaHeartbeat.h`: The Objective-C header file that is used for iOS heartbeat tracking APIs.
-        * [!DNL ADBMediaHeartbeatConfig.h]: The Objective-C header file for the SDK configuration.
+        * `ADBMediaHeartbeatConfig.h`: The Objective-C header file for the SDK configuration.
-        * [!DNL MediaSDK.a]: A bitcode-enabled fat binary that contains the library builds for iOS devices (armv7, armv7s, arm64) and simulators (i386 and x86_64).
+        * `MediaSDK.a`: A bitcode-enabled fat binary that contains the library builds for iOS devices (armv7, armv7s, arm64) and simulators (i386 and x86_64).

           This binary should be linked when the target is intended for an iOS app.

-        * [!DNL MediaSDK_TV.a]: A bitcode-enabled fat binary containing the library builds for new Apple TV devices (arm64) and simulator (x86_64).
+        * `MediaSDK_TV.a`: A bitcode-enabled fat binary containing the library builds for new Apple TV devices (arm64) and simulator (x86_64).

           This binary should be linked when the target is intended for an Apple TV (tvOS) app.